brunaw/online_conferences_list/README.md

 # R-Ladies Meetups
-  - Upcoming events, many of which online: https://www.meetup.com/pro/rladies
+  - Upcoming events, many of which will be online: https://www.meetup.com/pro/rladies

 # `Julia`